Connecting families with families

 ASF Family Champions

 Need advice?
 Looking for Angelman families that live near you?
 Have a frustration or celebration that only another AS parent would understand?
+Need advice or guidance on navigating housing for your teen or adult individual?

 Making connections with others in the Angelman community can be very powerful and the ASF Family Champions are available for all of these reasons and more!
 These fellow AS family members have volunteered to be available to other families to share their knowledge, experience and lend an ear.
 Get in touch and make a new connection today!